Marshall-Mathey/thread-api/README.md

 ## Features

-- [ ] Authenticate with a username and password
+- [x] Authenticate with a username and password
-- [ ] Create threads with a title and content
+- [x] Create threads with a title and content
-- [ ] Comment threads with text
+- [x] Comment threads with text
-- [ ] Edit or delete your own threads and comments
+- [x] Edit or delete your own threads
-- [ ] Search threads by title, content or author
+- [x] Search threads by title, content or author

 ## Installation